Skip to main content

 }

 You can add several middlewares for an event.
-They will be processed sequentially in your order.
+They will be processed sequentially in the order you define.

 Use your data with the Manifest backend SDK